Jay B. Williams

 Practice Areas: Banking Law; Real Estate Law; Commercial Litigation; Collections; Corporate Law; Elder Law, including Wills, Trusts and Probate Law; Municipal Law; and General Practice.

-Representative clients include Arvest Bank; Centennial Bank; Today’s Bank; The Corner Stone Bank (Southwest City, Missouri); City of Highfill, Arkansas; City of Elm Springs, Arkansas; Mid-America Cabinets, Inc.; and Tri-Star Contractors, LLC.
+Representative clients include Arvest Bank; Grand Savings Bank; Centennial Bank; Today’s Bank; The Corner Stone Bank (Southwest City, Missouri); the City of Highfill, Arkansas; and the City of Elm Springs, Arkansas.
+The firm also represents many small entities throughout Northwest Arkansas.

 Jay B. Williams has held an AV rating from the Martindale-Hubbell Legal Directory since 1994.